eth-cscs/cpp-course-2024/linaro_forge/linaro_forge.md

   - "Linaro DDT is an advanced debugger designed to simplify the troubleshooting and optimization of complex, high-performance computing (HPC) applications."
   - Supports C/C++/Fortran/Python
   - Nvidia & AMD GPUs (AMD not supported on CSCS)
+  - Supports containers (to be tested with CE)

 ---